Gene doping: Erythropoietin (EPO)

 Erythropoietin is a glycoprotein that acts as a hormone, controlling red blood cell production.
 Athletes have injected the EPO protein as a performance-enhancing substance for many years (blood doping).
 When the additional EPO increases the production of red blood cells in circulation, this increases the amount of oxygen available to muscle, enhancing an athlete's endurance.
 Recent studies suggest it may be possible to introduce another EPO gene into an animal in order to increase EPO production endogenously.
 EPO genes have been successfully inserted into mice and monkeys, and were found to increase hematocrits by as much as 80 percent in those animals.
 However, the endogenous and transgene derived EPO elicited autoimmune responses in some animals in the form of severe anemia.

 Insulin-like growth factor 1

 Insulin-like growth factor 1 is a protein involved in the mediation of the growth hormone.
 Administration of IGF-1 to mice has resulted in more muscle growth and quicker muscle and nerve regeneration.
 If athletes were to use this the sustained production of IGF-1 could cause heart disease and cancer.
+Insulin-like growth factor 1 can lead to quicker muscle growth.
+Fast muscle growth that happens too quickly can cause injuries in itself.
+Injuries such as muscle tears, tendonitis, and inflammation.